Oil prices surrender boost from US-Iran tension

 GOLD BEST PROTECTION AS US-IRAN TENSIONS HEAT UP: GOLDMAN SACHS

-West Texas Intermediate crude oil, the U.S. benchmark, was down 0.1 percent at $62.65 a barrel after hitting an overnight high of $65.65.
+West Texas Intermediate crude oil was down 2.1 percent at $61.35 a barrel after a weekly inventory report showed a surprise inventory build.
+The U.S. benchmark hit an overnight high of $65.65 in the aftermath of the Iranian attacks.

-Brent crude oil, the international benchmark, was up 0.3 percent at $68.45 a barrel after reaching $71.99 in overnight trading.
+Brent crude oil, the international benchmark, was lower by 1.6 percent at $67.15 a barrel after reaching $71.99 in overnight trading.

-In the past, periods of tension in the Middle East caused oil to spike as investors priced in the possibility that Iran could close the Strait of Hormuz, the world’s most important oil chokepoint, which sees about 21 million barrels, or 21 percent of the global supply, pass through each day.
+In the past, periods of tension in the Middle East caused oil to spike as investors priced in the possibility that Iran might close the Strait of Hormuz, the world’s most important oil chokepoint, which sees about 21 million barrels, or 21 percent of the global supply, pass through each day.

 At the time, however, the U.S. was a net importer of oil.
 It is now the world’s largest producer, pumping out 12.7 million barrels per day as of November, according to the U.S. Energy Information Administration.
 By comparison, it was producing 5.6 million barrels per day at the end of 2010.